olehcollins/ForgeBlade/README.md

-# WebAPI-template
-API with a global error handler and Serilog logger
+# WebAPI of a small business